 No stock abundance indices are available for Merrimack River shad other than the ongoing fish lift monitoring at the Essex Dam.
 This long-term census data is proposed as the basis for establishing sustainable fishery benchmarks.
-The Essex Dam fish lift count series has 35 years of census and CPUE data of the annual spawning run.
+The Essex Dam fish lift count series has 40 years of census and CPUE data of the annual spawning run.
 Biological data on shad size, age, and sex composition has also been collected since the 1990s.
 Over time, these data can be evaluated for stock thresholds related to size, age, total instantaneous mortality (Z) and repeat spawning ratio.
-Because the time series for age and mortality estimates and repeat spawning percentage is brief, the present plan will depend on the distribution of long-term fish lift data.
-Mortality thresholds will be presented in the 2018 SFMP but will serve as a warning threshold until additional data can be collected.
+Because the time series for age and mortality estimates and repeat spawning percentage is brief, the present plan will depend on the distribution of fish lift data.
+Mortality thresholds will be presented in the 2024 SFMP but will serve as a warning threshold until additional data can be collected.

 SFMP Performance.
 The SFMP for the Merrimack River was prepared and approved in 2012 using fish lift count data from 1983-2011 as a basis for the benchmark.
-Shad counts at the fish lift increased substantially during 2012-2017; averaging 17,694 shad/year in the last five years of the 2012 SFMP versus 59,019 shad/year in the most recent five years.
-Under this condition of rising spawning run counts, the benchmark was exceeded by a large margin in each year during 2012-2017.
+Shad counts at the fish lift increased substantially during the following SFMP update period of 2012-2017; averaging 17,694 shad/year in the last five years of the 2012 SFMP versus 59,019 shad/year in the most recent five years.
+For this update period of 2018-2023, the average count was 35,458 shad/year.
+This was a decline from the high annual counts during 2012-2017; however, counts were elevated relative to the time series, resulting in a modest increase in the average annual count and SFMP statistics.

 Fish Lift Count Benchmark - Merrimack River.
-With the addition of 2012-2017 shad count data, the benchmark (25th percentile of the 1983-2017 Essex Dam fish lift count data series) increases from 174 to 210 shad/lift day.
+With the addition of 2018-2023 shad count data, the benchmark (25th percentile of the 1983-2023 Essex Dam fish lift count data series) increases from 210 to 218 shad/lift day.
 This benchmark will serve as a spawning run threshold for management action.
 Three consecutive years below this benchmark will trigger consultation between MassWildlife and DMF to discuss reducing recreational harvest.
-This benchmark value will not vary annually, but will be updated with the next SFMP review.
+This benchmark value will not vary annually but will be updated with the next SFMP review.

 Repeat Spawning Ratio.
 Ongoing shad scale aging will provide data on the ratio of repeat spawners in the spawning run.
-Repeat spawning ratio data are available for the Merrimack River from 2004-2017 (Table 1).
+Repeat spawning ratio data are available for the Merrimack River from 2004-2023 (Table 1).
 The time series is too brief to allow the setting of a repeat spawning ratio benchmark or to discern any trends.
 This data collection will continue and be reported in the River Herring and American Shad ASMFC Compliance Report annually and considered further with the next SFMP review.